Ranjan Gogoi: Arbitration

 In March 2018, a judicial bench consisting of Gogoi and R. Banumathi observed the widespread absence of arbitration agreements, thus he introduced new laws, wherein the court can refer parties to arbitration only with the written consent of the parties.
-This could be only be by a joint memorandum or application, not oral consent given by a counsel.
+This could only be by a joint memorandum or application, not oral consent given by a counsel.

 Former Chief Ministers' bungalows

 In May 2018, a bench headed by Gogoi along with justice R. Banumathi, quashed an Uttar Pradesh law which allowed former Chief Ministers to occupy government bungalows.
-Gogoi said that once the Chief Ministers leaves office, they were "at par" with the "common man" and allowing them to occupy government bungalows would not be guided by the "constitutional principle of equality".
+Gogoi said that once a Chief Minister leaves office, they were "at par" with the "common man" and allowing them to occupy government bungalows would not be guided by the "constitutional principle of equality".
 The bench described the amendment made by the Uttar Pradesh legislative assembly as unlawful, and said that such laws "create a class" and that once you leave office, you were "not entitled to have "any special privilege".

 Following the ruling, six former Uttar Pradesh Chief Ministers, Rajnath Singh, Akhilesh Yadav, Mulayam Singh Yadav, Kalyan Singh, Mayawati and N. D. Tiwari vacated their government residences.